 She has interviewed such eminent figures as Lord Heseltine, Ricky Gervais and Bryan Ferry.
 Her much loved column ‘How the Other Half Lives’ is a staple for any Sunday morning reader as she investigates and bemoans the absurdities, comic episodes and craziness of modern life.

 Bryony is currently working on her first book which will showcase the writing she is best loved for: pithy observations about life, its triumphs and its pitfalls in the style she is known and best loved for.
-The Wrong Knickers will be published by Headline on the 1st June 2014, read more about this here.
+The Wrong Knickers was published by Headline on the 1st June 2014, read more about this here.
+It became a Sunday Times bestseller staying in the chart for 6x weeks in 2015.

 Nelle Andrew E-mail:firstname.lastname@example.org Telephone number:0207 344 1069